jdcrensh/weblinkjs/README.md

 * [API Documentation](https://redteal.github.io/weblinkjs/docs)

-An abstraction built around building, deploying, and invoking Javascript through custom buttons/links (weblinks) in Salesforce.
-Including an added benefit of developing using ES6 Javascript (with Babel).
+Build, deploy, and invoke ES2015+ Javascript in custom buttons/links (weblinks) in Salesforce!
+Includes support for creating dialogs with ReactJS.

-The project may be used as a template for centralizing an org's custom weblink javascript.
+Use this project as a template for centralizing your org's custom weblink javascript.
 Either fork this repository through Github, or clone and push to your own public/private remote.